12 of My Favorite Amazing European Cities

 See shopkeepers getting their deliveries and chatting it up with the guy or gal making those deliveries.

-I ran one morning through the San Marco neighborhood including running through San Marco piazza.
+One morning I ran through the San Marco neighborhood including running through San Marco piazza.

 It was quiet — and it’s my favorite memory of Venice.